 - When scheduling and leaving appointment reminders, let your patients know the steps that are being taken to keep them safe while they are at your dental office.
 This will help them feel more comfortable before they even walk in the door.

 - Continue to stay up-to-date with the resources available to you through the American Dental Association and the Ohio Dental Association.
-In addition to those resources, our partners at Rea & Associates have a team of industry experts and service specialists that are working together to bring you the information and insights you need to manage your practice during these uncertain times.

 As you slowly start to reopen your dental practice, know that the team at PMA Practice Transitions is here to help make the process smoother.
 COVID-19 has turned your practice upside down, our team will help you overcome these unique challenges to get to the other side.